syntasso/kratix-docs/docs/main/05-reference/15-resources/04-status.md

 Kratix follows the Kubernetes convention of using [conditions](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-states) to convey the status of a resource and to allow programmatic interactions.
-When a Resource is requested the `PipelineCompleted` condition will be set.
+When a Resource is requested the `ConfigureWorkflowCompleted` condition will be set.
 The `status` for the Pipeline will be `False` until the Pipeline is completed.
 For example when a Resource is requested for the first time the status will look like: